Giovanni Ferrari

+Ferrari played primarily as an attacking midfielder/left–sided inside forward, a role known in Italian football as the Mezzala. throughout his career.

 Club career

 Ferrari began his footballing career with local club Alessandria in the prima divisione nazionale in 1923.
-He was at the start of the newly established Serie A in the season 1929-30, aside from a brief loan to Napoli during the 1925–26 season, where he scored an impressive 16 goals in 15 matches.
-He was given credit over a seven-year period (1923–1930) with Alessandria and Napoli in total to play in 137 matches and scoring 78 goals.
-The following year Ferrari changed over to Juventus and was handed the number 10 shirt.
+He was at the start of the newly established Serie A in the season 1929-30, aside from a brief loan to Napoli during the 1925–26 season, where he scored 16 goals in 15 matches.
+He was given credit over a seven-year period (1923–1930) with Alessandria and Napoli in total to play in 137 matches and score 78 goals.
+The following year, Ferrari changed over to Juventus and was handed the number 10 shirt.
 Over that five-year period (1930–1935), which was his first spell at Juventus, he played in 160 games and scored 66 goals, in addition to providing many assists.
-Although the official number of assists he provided went unrecorded, it was said to be extremely high.
+Although the official number of assists he provided went unrecorded.
 Ferrari would next move to Inter, where he would play for five-years (1935-1940), and then subsequently to Bologna for the 1940–41 season, before return for second spell to Juventus in the 1941–42 season, this time as a player-manager in what turned out to be the final season of his playing career, winning his 10th major national trophy.
 After the Second World War, when Italian club football resumed in the season 1945-46, he became a full-time manager for Brescia.